kubernetes/kubeadm/docs/design/design_v1.10.md

      - The node-name.
      - The `--apiserver-advertise-address`.
      - Optional extra altnames specified by the user.
- - A client certificate for the API server to connect to the kubelets securely (`apiserver-kubelet-client.crt`) using `ca.crt` as the CA with its private key (`apiserver-kubelet-client.key`).
+ - A client certificate for the API server to connect to the kubelet securely (`apiserver-kubelet-client.crt`) using `ca.crt` as the CA with its private key (`apiserver-kubelet-client.key`).
 The certificate should:
    - Be a client certificate (`x509.ExtKeyUsageClientAuth`).
    - Be in the `system:masters` organization.
  - A private key for signing ServiceAccount Tokens (`sa.key`) along with its public key (`sa.pub`).